 Dark painted kitchen cabinetry is everywhere at the moment.
 Understandably, homeowners are cautious about making bold colour choices when it comes to big-ticket items such as kitchens and bathrooms; with ever-changing trends and practicality at the forefront of many buying decisions, it seems sensible to “settle” for muted tones that transition through the years.
-However, this stunning kitchen from Blakes London proves that you can create a timeless look using blue as the primary colour in your cabinetry scheme.
+However, this stunning kitchen featuring Dovetail Oxford Blue proves that you can create a timeless look using blue as the primary colour in your cabinetry scheme.
 Teamed with classic shaker door fronts, accents of rustic wood and crisp white surfaces, this seemingly bold shade becomes instantly relaxed, blending seamlessly into its surroundings without overpowering the space.

 Walls are the perfect canvas for showcasing blue in its best light.
 Not only a quick-and-easy update, but paint can also dramatically change the aesthetics of a room.
-This elegant shade of petrol/denim is called Blue Blood from Paint & Paper Library and is the perfect mid-tone blue for large expanses of the wall; just enough of colour pop to make an impact, but pared back enough that it doesn’t distract from the space.
 We really like the idea of painting your doors, architraves and skirting in the same colour.
 This look can serve to make rooms seem bigger and ceilings higher, but ensure that the flooring is enough of a contrast to the walls so that you don’t lose the structure of your scheme.
-Why not try our block colour vinyl tiles in Latte White or for a real statement, the large-scale patterns of our Neisha Crosland range?
+Why not try our block colour vinyl tiles in Latte White or for a real statement, the large-scale patterns of our Neisha Crosland Dovetail range?

 A key consideration for any interior space, flooring provides a horizontal canvas that ties the rest of the room’s scheme together.
 Not only must it be durable and hardwearing, especially for those high-footfall areas such as kitchens and hallways, it needs to appeal visually AND cater to changing trends.
 Blue flooring is a great colour choice for both functional and entertaining spaces.
-Our NEW Dovetail luxury vinyl tile comes in a rich Oxford Blue colour, which has been specifically curated by designer, Neisha Crosland to work with a breadth of design schemes.
-The contrast between the blue background and the white diamond pattern makes a real impact and harmonises just as easily with neutral cabinetry as it does with the deep blue island and cupboards shown here.
+Our new Dovetail luxury vinyl tile comes in a rich Oxford Blue colour, which has been specifically curated by designer, Neisha Crosland to work with a breadth of design schemes.
+The contrast between the blue background and the white diamond pattern makes a real impact.